 - by Presentation, when the Court honours an individual for some specific reason.

-- and Honorary Freemen, offered by the Court to individuals who have held prestigious positions of relevance to the Company or have undertaken some special service for the benefit of the Company.
+- and Honorary Freedom, offered by the Court to individuals who have held prestigious positions of relevance to the Company or have undertaken some special service for the benefit of the Company.

-Freemen are recruited through a mixture of family connections, introduction by a Company member, and by interview.
-Once admitted, they can attend some Company functions and are encouraged to be as active as possible in Company activities.
+The majority of Freemen are admitted to the Company by Redemption having been introduced by a Company member, and who have a successful interview with the Membership Committee.
+Once admitted, they can attend the Company functions at the Hall open to Freemen, and are encouraged to participate as much as possible in other Company activities.